NS Brendan Simbwaye

-NS Brendan Simbwaye (P11) is a patrol boat of the Namibian Navy.
+Namibian Ship (NS) Brendan Simbwaye (P11) is a patrol boat of the Namibian Navy.
 Constructed and launched in Brazil, it was commissioned into the Namibian Navy in 2009.
 Its design was based on the Brazilian Navy's Grajaú-class patrol boats.
 The vessel is used for patrolling Namibia's exclusive economic zone.

 Description

 Based on the Brazilian Navy's Grajaú-class patrol boat design, the ship has a full load displacement of 263 LT and measures 46.5 m long with a beam of 7.5 m and a draught of 7.5 m.
 The vessel is powered by two MTU 16V 396 TB94 diesel engines rated at 5800 hp driving two shafts.
 This gives the vessel a maximum speed of 26 kn and a range of 2,200 nmi at 12 kn.

 The vessel is armed one Bofors L/70 40 mm cannon and two Oerlikon 20 mm cannon.
 Brendan Simbwaye is equipped with Decca 1290A surface search radar.
 The patrol boat has a complement of 29 including four officers.